 Fridays 12-1pm, Percussion Seminar

 If you have questions, please contact Dr. Schaft before registering.
-Dr. Schaft posts communications via our website and YSU e-mail.
+He posts communications via our website and YSU e-mail.
 Make sure he has your current contact info via a text sent him with your name, YSU student email address, and cell phone number.
 You are responsible for reading postings and attending all indicated events.
-Please manage your voice mailbox, so it is functional, in case we need to call you.
+Please maintain a functional voice mailbox in case we need to call you.

 Core classes - as a percussion major (instrumental music degree programs) your core courses include Applied Percussion (major instrument lessons), Music Theory, Music History and Literature, Keyboard Musicianship, Conducting, Large and Chamber Ensembles, music electives, and degree program specific classes (music ed, jazz, recording, etc.).
 Depending on your particular degree program emphasis, core classes total anywhere from 74 credits in the music education degree to 96 credit hours in the BM Performance degree, and comprise a majority of your total degree requirements, which typically range from 120-130 credits.